sman004/ThamCCo/README.md

 POST /api/products: Create a new product (This is an http call to a third party)

 Configuration:
 You can configure the container by using an .env file or environment variables directly.
-Key variables include:
-DB_CONNECTION_STRING: The database connection string.
+Key variables include like databse connection string can be found in appsettings.json.
 Appsettings.json: Set for Production.
 Appsettings.Development.json: set for development environment
 PORT: Port number on which the application runs.